 When can a claim be made?

 For the most part, you must begin claims proceedings within three years of the incident in question or else your entitlement to claim unfortunately lapses.

-The best in the business when it comes to personal injury compensation is undoubtedly Accident Advice Helpline, thanks to their 15 plus years’ worth of experience in the field.
-To seek their advice or to benefit from their assistance, you can call either 0800 689 0500 or 0333 500 0993 on your mobile.
+The best in the business when it comes to personal injury compensation is undoubtedly Accident Advice Helpline, thanks to our 16 plus years’ worth of experience in the field.
+To seek our advice or to benefit from our assistance, you can call either 0800 689 0500 or 0333 500 0993 on your mobile.